wkumari/draft-kh-dnsop-7706bis/README.md

    switch to using the normal (remote) root servers if the local root server fails.

+   Refreshed the list of where one can get copies of the root zone.

+   Added examples of other resolvers and updated the existing examples.

    [ This section will list all the changes from RFC 7706.
 For this draft, it is also the list of changes that we will make in future versions of the daft. ]